Looking for ways to switch off from the world? Then check out this amazing advice from travel bloggers who’ve been there and done it

 I’m finally home.

 A few weeks ago I was housesitting in Camden.
 Then I moved onto a friend’s house in Notting Hill.
 After that I was in Jordan for eight days.
 And now I’m home (via my girlfriend’s and a quick hotel review in Hertfordshine).
 This is the life of a travel blogger.
 Always on the move, each week in a different place.
 I’m not going to lie, it’s incredibly draining at times.

 And when I’m not travelling, I’m catching up on work – every day I’m responding to emails, editing photos, editing videos, writing blog posts, scheduling social posts, responding to people, searching for new business opportunities.

 Every day I live and breathe this blog.
 It’s on my mind as soon as I wake up to the moment I go to bed.
-Heck, often I even dream about A Brit and a Broad.
+Heck, often I even dream about An Adventurous World.
 There’s just no escaping it.

 If there’s one thing that I am exceedingly bad a doing it’s switching off.
 I’ve always been bad at it, I just keep saying to myself “oh, I’ll just do one more bit of when…” and then all of a sudden it’s midnight and I haven’t eaten.